 In this section

-- The legal deposit libraries are entitled to collect UK websites and other online materials that are made available to the public, including those protected by a password or behind a login facility.
+The legal deposit libraries are entitled to collect UK websites and other online materials that are made available to the public, including those protected by a password or behind a login facility.
 They have to give at least one month's written notice to the publisher to provide a password or access credentials.

-- Works covered by these regulations include offline works, on media such as CD-ROM, DVD-ROM or microfilm, and online works — that is, websites and publication made available to the public from websites
+Works covered by these regulations include offline works, on media such as CD-ROM, DVD-ROM or microfilm, and online works — that is, websites and publication made available to the public from websites.

-- Works consisting solely of sound or film, and online works that contain only personal data that is only made available to a restricted group, need not be deposited
+- Online works that contain only personal data that is only made available to a restricted group.

-- If works are published in both print and electronic media, only one medium is subject to deposit, and the default medium remains print unless both the publisher and deposit library or libraries agree otherwise
+If works are published in both print and electronic media, only one medium is subject to deposit, and the default medium remains print unless both the publisher and deposit library or libraries agree otherwise.

-- Accompanying materials, such as computer programmes, manuals, metadata and logins, need to be delivered if they are needed to use or preserve the publication
+Accompanying materials, such as computer programmes, manuals, metadata and logins, need to be delivered if they are needed to use or preserve the publication.

-- Publishers based in Scotland are asked to contact Legal Deposit at the National Library of Scotland.
-Other publishers should contact the British Library
+Publishers based in Scotland are asked to contact us about electronic legal deposit at the National Library of Scotland.

-If you are a Scottish publisher and would like to permit wider access to your publication, the National Library of Scotland will be delighted to arrange this.
-Please contact NLS Legal Deposit to discuss this.
+If you are a Scottish publisher and would like to permit wider access to your publication, we will be delighted to arrange this.
+Please contact us about electronic legal deposit to discuss it.